The True Cost of Inverse ETFs

 - Leveraged inverse ETFs: 0.90% - 1.10%

-These fees are deducted daily from the fund's assets, reducing your returns over time.
+These fees are deducted daily from the fund's assets, reducing your returns over time, according to the Mutual Funds and ETFs guide.

 Why Are Costs Higher?